 - Externalities are very often ignored, and many economic conclusions may fail when externalities are considered.
 For instance, the "race to the bottom" to strip away environmental and consumer-protection regulations with free trade is not obviously good when externalities enter the picture.

 - Economists and libertarians can make crazy assumptions about people having full information, when in fact paternalism may often help people who can't possibly make optimal choices about most decisions in life because of information overload.

 A bigger source of uncertainty than arguments for economic conservatism was the fact that I no longer knew whether conventional goals were good or bad.
 For instance, it seems obvious that reducing global poverty is desirable, but given the strong correlation between meat consumption and per-capita GDP, it may be that reducing poverty vastly increases animal suffering, at least in the short run.
-(Of course, economic development also probably reduces wild-animal suffering via habitat appropriation.)
 Likewise, the effects of short-term economic and social policies on the far future are ambiguous.
 For instance, expanding math and science education as Democrats favor might also accelerate development of artificial intelligence (AI) before society has a chance to figure out how best to handle it.
-There are many areas like this where analyzing impacts on the near future and the far future may give divergent evaluations.
+There are many areas like this where analyzing impacts on the near future vs. the far future may give divergent evaluations.

 My current views

 Despite uncertainties, I think it's likely that people should vote for liberal political candidates.
 The main reasons are

 - Liberals favor policies that generally promote humane, tolerant values in society.
 For instance, public education in the US is heavily skewed toward compassionate values in a good way.